ThatsOurJake/advent-cal-2023/README.md

-# Advent Calendar 2023
+# Advent Calendar 2024

-Source code for an advent calendar event ran by Jake in 2023
+Source code for an advent calendar event ran by Jake in 2024.
+After 2023's success, 2024 aimed to add a few more events as well as a reskin.

 ## Games
-There were a total of 8 different games, below is the explanation of each game and the scoring attached with them.
+There were a total of 12 different games, below is the explanation of each game and the scoring attached with them.

 ### Find Santa
 **Code name**: `find`